 7. The rooftops

 One of the best ways to see Chicago’s signature skyline is at a rooftop restaurant or bar.
-The views day or night are stellar, and dining al fresco is a memorable experience.
-Some favorite spots include: Little Goat and Bernie’s.
+The views day or night are stellar, and dining al fresco at an altitude is a memorable experience.
+Some favorite spots include Little Goat and Bernie’s.
 Many of the downtown hotels also have rooftop restaurants and bars, such as Cindy’s at the Chicago Athletic Association, Loews Streeterville Social at Loews Chicago Hotel, and The J. Parker at Hotel Lincoln.
 Do as the locals do when the weather warms up, and head outside for a bite to eat.

 Travelocity compensates authors for their writings appearing on this site; such compensation may include travel and other costs.